-I was curious about where the name “Australian Dream” came from, so I asked Nature’s Health Connection, the makers of the product, who told me that the name was chosen because the product contains emu oil, which comes from Australia.
+I was curious about where the name “Australian Dream” came from, so I asked Nature’s Health Connection, the maker of the product, who told me that the name was chosen because the product contains emu oil, which comes from Australia.

 I located one online source which notes emu oil used to be the primary ingredient in the product until the year 2000, when another ingredient―presumably histamine dihydrochloride―was added to the product.

-As an aside Blue Emu Oil is another product marketed to help pain
+As an aside Blue Emu Oil is another product marketed to help joint and arthritis pain.

 Australian Dream And Migraines

-This is not related to Australian Dream specifically, but as I was researching this product I uncovered an interesting clinical trial related to whether histamine dihydrocholoride could help migraine headaches when its placed under the skin.
+This is not related to Australian Dream specifically, but as I was researching this product I uncovered an interesting clinical trial related to whether histamine dihydrochloride could help migraine headaches when it's placed under the skin.

-To play devils advocate, one a study from 1985 noted intravenous histamine dihydrocholoride caused headaches.
-That' doesn't mean rubbing Australian Dream on the skin does the same thing.
+To play devil's advocate, one study from 1985 noted intravenous histamine dihydrochloride caused headaches.
+That doesn't mean rubbing Australian Dream on the skin does the same thing.

 Australian Dream Side Effects

 I think Australian Dream is safe for most people who use it appropriately.
 Searching online for side effects does not turn up much in terms of people saying bad things about it either.
 That said, some have said they have had side effects.
 For example, in the comments below, one person said Australian Dream worked but also made his skin itch.

 I think most of these complaints may be linked to histamine dihydrochloride, which is the product’s active ingredient.
 Here is a list of potential / theoretical side effects based on the active ingredient.
 How likely any of these are to occur, I do not know.